MatousAc/orbify/README.md

 ## Form Representation
 This section simply explains how forms are represented in both of the two systems.
 ### **Integrify**
 Integrify uses a pure JSON representation to keep track of its forms.
 There isn't much complexity to their setup.
-Below, it is hierarchically broken down with the *json representation* italicized and the **logical representation** emboldened:
+Below, it is hierarchically broken down with the *json representation* italicized and the **logical meaning** emboldened:
-* The JSON from Integrify is a list of *objects*
+* An Integrify form is just JSON.
+At the top level, it is a list of *objects*
 * each object is a **section**, the building block of a form
 * each section's "*contents* list" contains **container** *objects*
 * if there are *two objects* in the column list, then this container has **two columns**. if there's *one object*, then there is just a **single column** in this container (common sense)
-* inside each container's columns are *item objects*
-* each item at this level corresponds to a **field** in the form
+* inside each container's columns are *item objects*. each item at this level corresponds to a **field** in the form
 * **fields** are *objects* that contain the field's attributes. these attributes include things like
 	* QuestionType (ShortText, FileAttatchment)
 	* Label (Job Title, Acceptance Letter)